StableBetStableBet

-If the Derby is the headline act, then Oaks day is the Friday that sets the whole weekend alight.
+If the Derby is the headline act, Oaks Day is the Friday that sets the whole weekend alight.
 Run the day before the Derby over the same mile-and-a-half trip at Epsom Downs, The Oaks is the oldest Classic for fillies in the world and a race that routinely produces some of the most exciting flat racing of the season.
-For the purist, it's arguably the better day of the two — top-class action, a slightly less frenetic atmosphere, and a supporting card that's packed with quality.
+For the purist, it is arguably the better day of the two — top-class action, a slightly less frenetic atmosphere, and a supporting card packed with quality.

 The Oaks predates the Derby by a year, having been first run in 1779.
-It was the race that inspired the creation of the Derby itself, and it's remained one of the five pillars of the British Classic programme ever since.
-The roll call of Oaks winners reads like a who's who of great fillies — from Petite Etoile and Sun Chariot through to Enable, Love, and the modern heroines who've proved themselves on the unique Epsom test.
+It was the race that inspired the creation of the Derby itself, and it has remained one of the five pillars of the British Classic programme ever since.
+The roll call of Oaks winners reads like a who's who of great fillies — from Petite Etoile and Sun Chariot through to Enable, Love, and the modern heroines who have proved themselves on the unique Epsom test.

-Whether you're a seasoned punter looking for betting angles or someone planning their first visit to Epsom, Oaks day is a brilliant introduction to what this extraordinary racecourse has to offer.
+Whether you are a seasoned punter looking for betting angles or someone planning their first visit to Epsom, Oaks Day is a brilliant introduction to what this extraordinary racecourse has to offer.
 This guide covers the history of the race, its greatest winners, what to expect from the full day's racing, and how to approach the betting.

 History of The Oaks